American Heart Association

 Other materials can be purchased at this sight

-Ecards are available that evening after class/following morning via American Heart Association Website. .
+Ecards are available that evening /following morning after class via American Heart Association Website. .
 Detailed directions given at beginning of class.

 E-mail will be sent to you from ecards@heart.org for you to claim and print your card.
 You will have AHA Website access to your card for 2 years so that you may reprint or resend your CPR card at your leisure.
 HIGHLY RECOMMEND saving the ecard pdf to YOUR Hard Drive for quick access/reference